-Tomatoes (Solanum lycopersicum) are grown as annuals in most American vegetable gardens for eating and cooking.
-While they are relatively hardy and easy to grow, they are susceptible to four varieties of blight.
+Are you trying to cure tomato blight to save your crop?
+Tomatoes (Lycopersicum esculentum, USDA zones 10-11) are grown as annuals in most American vegetable gardens for eating and cooking.
+While they're relatively hardy and easy to grow, they are susceptible to different types of of blight.
 A number of treatments can destroy and prevent blight.
 Prior to treatment, fruit showing signs of blight infection should not be eaten or used for canning.

-Early blight is cause by a fungus called Alternaria solani.
+There are different types of blight that attack garden-grown tomatoes.
+Early blight is cause by different fungal pathogens, notably Alternaria solani and Alternaria tomatophila.
 It causes brown wounds on foliage, stems and fruit.
 The wounds grow and can damage an entire tomato fruit.
 Wounds frequently develop into a bulls-eye type spot.
 Tomatoes eventually drop from the stems.
 The fungus lives in debris and soil under the plants and benefits from moist conditions.

 Homemade Fungicide and Myths

 Some gardeners apply cornmeal to the soil or create a cornmeal spray to prevent blight.
 Cornmeal is often used in scientific and university labs to grow fungi, so it certainly is not a fungicide.
-Cornmeal cannot cure or prevent blight.
+Cornmeal cannot prevent or cure tomato blight.

-Gardeners can treat tomato plants with fungicide up until the day before harvesting fruit.
-Keep children and pets away when dusting plants until the dust has completely settled.
+Gardeners can treat tomato plants with fungicide from two to five days before harvesting fruit, depending on label-specific recommendations.
+Keep children and pets away when treating plants.

-- Water plants from beneath to keep foliage dry
+- Water plants at the soil level to keep foliage dry.

 - Space plants so they do not touch.